Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$

 \subsection{Rigid Rotor Approximation}

-We first consider the rigid rotor approximation, which assumes the molecular geometry is constant throughout the rotational dynamics.
-This allows us to take the expectation value of the molecular geometry, the molecular frame terms, with respect to the ground state structure at $t=0$.
-We may also calculate the ADMs with respect to the ground state geometry, which allows us to separate the ADMs from the molecular frame terms
+We first consider the rigid rotor approximation, which assumes the molecular structure is constant throughout the rotational dynamics.
+This allows us to take the expectation value of the molecular structure (the molecular frame terms) with respect to the ground rovibronic state structure at $t=0$.
+We may also calculate the ADMs with respect to the ground rovibronic state structure, which allows us to separate the ADMs from the molecular frame terms

-This approximation is useful when investigating the ground state structure of a molecule or when the change in the molecule's geometry has a negligible impact on the moments of inertia.
+This approximation is useful when investigating the vibronic ground state structure of a molecule or when the change in the molecule's structure has a negligible impact on the moments of inertia.